-Over the last 18 months our open spaces have become more precious to us than ever and the Merri Creek Parklands are no exception.
+Over the last few years our open spaces have become more precious to us than ever and the Merri Creek Parklands are no exception.

-In 2021, people donated to bring back the forgotten Banksia Woodlands of the Merri (see results).
-You can also see the results of previous fundraising campaigns at the top left of this page.
+You can see the results of previous fundraising campaigns at the top left of this page.
 However, of course donations are most welcome anytime.